 As a mom, I’ve implemented countless lessons learned from owning a business, observing my peers in business, which ironically enough didn’t come with the parenting manual we all thankfully received when the first baby is born.
 You know, the manual (wink, wink).

-But this isn’t just something to encourage military spouses who are also business owners.
 There’s a lot that you could learn from those deep in the trenches of starting or running a business.

 1. Failure is part of the journey.

 It’s inevitable.
 Plan for it.
 Failing is one of those facts of life.
 The emotion we attach to it, however, is what takes potentially sinks the ship.
 So, ditch the thought of having to be perfect.
 Perfectionism is self-abuse of the highest order.
 Stop it.
 Just stop it.
 I know the “all eyes on me” feeling all too well.
 But whether they are or not, is not your concern.
 Focus instead on your response and recovery because failing is NOT failure.
 And if anyone is indeed watching, especially your impressionable precious babies, what they should see is that failing is part of your journey and despite failing you’re still good for the journey, and you haven’t given up.

 2. You need a Board of Directors (BOD).

 Hear me.
 Your Board of Directors cannot be the people in your life you talk to the most.
 Take care with choosing these select few who you will turn to for help and guidance with big decisions.

 Why?
 Because mom, even if you could do it all yourself, that won’t be the best use of your time and talent.
 The best part?
 A BOD keeps you accountable to the goals you’ve set for your family’s success.

 3. It’s all high stakes at this point.